turnerbenjamin/mb230_revision_notes/1_cases_knowledge_management_and_feedback/2_define_and_configure_foundational_components.md

 This can be really useful for reviewing activities and how they were handled.

-## Configure and modify the Case Resolution dialogue - Araz
+## Configure and modify the Case Resolution dialogue

 In essence we just need to: